osfa/jbe/_i18n/en/_posts/2019-01-01-djur-och-natur.md

 <div class="pad">

-Djur och natur från vår hembygd ("Animals and nature from our hometown")
+"Animals and nature from our hometown"

 Image synthesis via neural network trained on dataset from Eskilstuna barnbildsarkiv (archive of children's drawings).